 - people who keep covered up in sunlight because they wear total sun block or adhere to a certain dress code

 If you're at risk of not getting enough vitamin D through your diet or lifestyle, you can take a vitamin D supplement.
 For adults, 10 micrograms a day of vitamin D is recommended.

 The recommended amount for children is 7 micrograms for babies under six months, and 8.5 micrograms for children aged six months to three years.
 Talk to your GP for more information.

 Other lifestyle factors that can help prevent osteoporosis include:

 - quitting smoking – smoking is associated with an increased risk of osteoporosis

-- limiting your alcohol intake – the recommended daily limit is 3-4 units of alcohol for men and 2-3 units for women; it's also important to avoid binge drinking
+- limiting your alcohol intake – the recommended weekly limit is 14 units of alcohol for men and women; it's also important to avoid binge drinking

 Read more about healthy bones on the National Osteoporosis Society website.